Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Method

 \section{Method}

 Considering the success of deep reinforcement learning methods in accurately recovering exact symbolic expressions, which is particularly important in the field of physics where precise physical law recovery is crucial, we have chosen to incorporate this methodology into the machine learning component of our physical symbolic regression approach.
-In Subsection \ref{subsec:embedding}, we describe how we generate analytical expressions from a recurrent neural network (RNN).
-Subsection \ref{subsec:units_prior} provides details about the algorithm we use to generate \insitu units constraints, which are used to teach the RNN units rules and help to reduce the search space.
-And finally, in Subsection \ref{subsec:learning}, we describe the reinforcement learning strategy we adopted to make our RNN not only produce accurate expressions but also physically meaningful ones.
+In sub-section \ref{subsec:embedding}, we describe how we generate analytical expressions from a recurrent neural network (RNN).
+Sub-section \ref{subsec:units_prior} provides details about the algorithm we use to generate \insitu units constraints, which are used to teach the RNN dimensional analysis rules and help to reduce the search space.
+In sub-section \ref{subsec:learning}, we describe the reinforcement learning strategy we adopted to make our RNN not only produce accurate expressions but also physically meaningful ones.
+Finally, we give computational details regarding our Physical Symbolic Optimization implementation (\texttt{PhySO}) in sub-section \ref{subsec:computational}.